 St Catherines' School is of local historical and aesthetic significance to the City of Stonnington.
-The school also has associative significance, first for a mural attributed to renowned artist Elaine Haxton and second for its association with architect Eric C. Beedham who designed Campbell House.

 Why is it significant?

 Sherren House at St Catherine's School is historically important in demonstrating the development of late Victorian mansions and estates by Melbourne's wealthiest citizens during the late 19th century gold rush era.
 Sherren House is also historically important for its use as St Catherine's School since 1922.
 Campbell House is of historical importance in demonstrating the development of early 20th century mansions and houses within the Toorak and its use as part of St Catherine's School since 1958.
 As a whole, the school is also historically significant for producing notable social figures, including Dame Elizabeth Murdoch, the former Lieutenant Governor Marigold Southey, and the Governor of Victoria Linda Dessau.
 (Criterion A)